ThoughtWorksZA/bookworm/readme.md

 ###Setting up your database

 BookWorm uses [RavenDB](http://ravendb.net/) as its database.
 To set RavenDB up locally, [download it](http://ravendb.net/download), put it somewhere sensible and run the `Start.cmd` batch file that comes bundled.

+Or you could navigate to the Server directory and double click the Raven.Server executable.

 That's it.
 Be sure to check RavenDB's license terms.

 ###Supporting HTTP DELETE and PUT keywords in IIS Express